Road Rage Accident Lawyer Philadelphia

 Angry drivers, honking, using foul language, and expressing anger with gestures are not an unusual occurrence on the roads of Philadelphia or elsewhere in Pennsylvania.

 Yes, you may even admit to getting mad at other drivers or traffic jams while operating a vehicle, too.
 Road rage is very common on the roads of our city, and, unfortunately, it is one of the leading contributing factors in car accidents in the U.S.

 It does not matter why a driver got mad or lost his or her temper while operating a vehicle.
 What matters is the fact that the driver experienced road rage, and road rage is considered a violation of Pennsylvania traffic law.
-“By going into road rage mode, you are endangering the lives of other motorists and pedestrians on the road,” explains our Philadelphia road rage accident attorney at The Law Offices of Greg Prosmushkin, P.C.
+“By going into road rage mode, you are endangering the lives of other motorists and Pedestrians on the road,” explains our Philadelphia Road Rage Accident Lawyer at The Law Offices of Greg Prosmushkin, P.C.

 What to do in a road rage accident?

-If the other driver caused a car crash when experiencing road rage, you may have the right to hold that driver responsible for the resulting damages and losses.
+If the other driver caused a Car Accident when experiencing road rage, you may have the right to hold that driver responsible for the resulting damages and losses.
 While it is not always a good idea to confront an angry and aggressive driver after a car accident, you will still need to exchange names, contact information, insurance information, and other info.

-“If that’s the case and you are concerned for your safety when dealing with an aggressive motorist, wait until the police arrive at the scene and then you will be able to write down the other driver’s contact information to begin the process of seeking compensation through the insurance claims process,” advises our experienced road rage accident attorney in Philadelphia.
+“If that’s the case and you are concerned for your safety when dealing with an aggressive motorist, wait until the police arrive at the scene, and then you will be able to write down the other driver’s contact information to begin the process of seeking compensation through the insurance claims process,” advises our experienced Road Rage Accident Lawyer in Philadelphia.

 What is considered road rage?